 Program directors are available for each program in the Graduate School as a resource to students in their respective programs.
 They are available to students to assist with course selection, academic concerns related to courses, career advice, course requirements, thesis requirements and mentoring.

 Graduate students who are performing research will be in direct contact with their principal investigator who may act not only as a research mentor but also as a resource for advice related to career planning, concerns regarding experiments, authorship and thesis preparation and defense.

 Each division in the Graduate School has its own divisional office with academic administrators who can assist students with academic concerns related to courses, course registration, program requirements, thesis preparation, fees, stipends and more.

 The College of Medicine’s basic science departments have offices with administrators who can provide similar assistance.
 Department administrators are also uniquely available to assist students with questions regarding equipment, stipends and administration of funds from fellowships, awards and grants.

-The Center for Academic Success, located on the first floor of the New College Building, provides resources to all graduate students, such as course-specific tutors and workshops on topics such as study skills, time management and test-taking strategies.
-The Center also provides peer academic coaches who provide one-on-one coaching to students in Pre-medical & Pre-Health and Interdisciplinary Career-oriented programs.
+The Center for Learning & Academic Success Services (CLASS), located on the first floor of the New College Building, provides a variety of academic support resources to students.
+They offer course-specific tutoring for students enrolled in the Graduate School of Biomedical Sciences and Professional Studies, as well as workshops on topics such as study skills, time management and test-taking strategies.

 The Graduate School provides regular professional and career development series to inform graduate students about various career options.
 Previous series include: